ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/tuberculosis/tuberculosis.rst

 TB Progression
 --------------
-Active TB disease developed within 2 years called fast progression, Individuals who do not have rapid progression are classified as having slow-progressing latent tuberculosis infection.
+Active TB disease developed within 2 years is called fast progression, Individuals who do not have rapid progression are classified as having slow-progressing latent tuberculosis infection.
 With latent infection, individuals experience no adverse health effects and will not transmit Mycobacterium tuberculosis, but they face